violines/rest-bundle/README.md

 ```

 ### How does it work?
-1. Create a DTO (normal PHP class) and add the `#[Violines\RestBundle\HttpApi\HttpApi]` attribute
+1. Create a DTO (normal PHP class) and add the `#[HttpApi]` attribute or `@HttpApi` annotation
-1. Use any property annotations from symfony/serializer or symfony/validator inside your DTO
+1. Use any property attributes/annotations from symfony/serializer or symfony/validator
 1. Declare your DTO as type of a controller argument
 1. Return an instance of your DTO in the controller